voaneves/snake-on-pygame/README.md

 Let's get the game up and running on your computer, with the instructions below.
-You can play the game and compare to the repos benchmark, which includes AI and humans (you can include yourself by a pull request - WIP).
+You can play the game and compare to the repos benchmark, which includes AI and humans (you can include yourself by a pull request to the file [scores.json](resources/scores.json)).

 ### 1.1.
 Prerequisites <a name="pre-req-human"></a>